medic/cht-core/TESTING.md

 ### Saving artifacts

-Github actions will artifact all files in tests/logs.
+GitHub actions will artifact all files in tests/logs.
 This is the directory any logs, results, images, etc... should save to if you want to review them if a build fails.

 ### Test Architecture

-Our github actions spin up an ubuntu-18.04 machine.
+Our GitHub actions spin up an ubuntu-18.04 machine.
 Installs software and then launches Couchdb and Horticulturalist in a docker container.
 This is needed to run our applications in the specific node versions we support while allowing our test code to run in versions of node it they support.
 This creates a paradigm to keep in mind when writing tests.
 Tests run on the ubuntu machine.
 Any test code that starts a server or runs an executable is running outside of the horti container.
 The ports are exposed for all our services and horti has access to the cht-core root via a volume.
 Horti can also talk to the host by getting the gateway of the docker network.

 ### Glossary